-Students must register their vehicles during orientation/registration or within 24 hours of bringing the vehicle on campus if the session already has begun.
+Students on the A.P.
+White Campus in Columbia must register their vehicles during orientation/registration or within 24 hours of bringing the vehicle on campus if the session already has begun.
 Proof of insurance and a \$15.00 fee must be presented in order to receive a parking permit.
 Permits are issued by Public Safety & Security.
 Students are directed to park in designated areas on campus.
 Blue lots are reserved for residential students, and white lots are reserved for commuter students.